joerg-pfruender/joerg-pfruender.github.io/_posts/2023-04-08-softwarepackages.md

 ```
 # Raspberry Pi OS

-Raspberry Pi OS uses debian package, too.
+Raspberry Pi OS uses the debian package, too.
-So installing my favourite open source software goes like this:
+So installing my favourite open-source software goes like this:
 ```
 sudo apt install -y firefox-esr thunderbird libreoffice gimp vlc
 ```

 # macOS and Homebrew

-On Apple's macOS you can use homebrew for package management: https://brew.sh/
+On Apple's macOS, you can use homebrew for package management: https://brew.sh/

 After installing homebrew, we can install OSS software like this:
 ```